Eddie Ray Kahn

 Eddie Ray Kahn is an American tax protester.
-Kahn is currently in prison for tax crimes, with a tentative release date of 2026.
+Kahn was imprisoned for tax crimes and was released on January 5, 2021.
 Kahn founded the group American Rights Litigators and ran the for-profit businesses "Guiding Light of God Ministries" and "Eddie Kahn and Associates."
 According to the U.S. Justice Department, all three organizations are or were illegal tax evasion operations.